HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 }
 ```

+{::comment}

+  Why does the `ui.done` response have totally different properties?
+Change this to use HTTP response codes?
+If so, the earlier spec would need a `details` property added.

+{:/comment}

 ### EHR Scratchpad Interactions: `scratchpad.*`
-While interacting with an embedded SMART app, a clinician may make decisions that should be implemented in the EHR with minimal clicks.
-SMART Web Messaging exposes an API to the clinician's scratchpad within the EHR, which may contain FHIR resources unavailable on the RESTful FHIR API.
-For example, the proposed CDS Hooks decision workflow can be implemented through SMART Web Messaging.
-Messages affecting the scratchpad match the pattern `scratchpad.*`.
+While interacting with an embedded SMART app, a clinician may make decisions
+that should be implemented in the EHR with minimal clicks.
+SMART Web Messaging
+exposes an API to the clinician's scratchpad within the EHR, which may contain
+FHIR resources unavailable on the [RESTful FHIR API].

+For example, the proposed CDS Hooks decision workflow can be implemented through
+SMART Web Messaging.

+All messages affecting the scratchpad have a `messageType` matching the pattern
+`scratchpad.*`.

 The following example adds a new `ServiceRequest` to the EHR's scratchpad:

 ```js
 appWindow.postMessage({
   "messageId": "<some new guid>",
   "messageType": "scratchpad.create",